gajus/brick/README.md

 $system->view('template_that_is_using_foo_variable', ['foo' => 'bar']);
 ```

-Scope variables are extracted to the execution context of the template, i.e. you can access the 'foo' property as a regular variable `$foo` inside the template.
+Scope variables are extracted to the execution context of the template, i.e. you can access 'foo' property as a regular variable `$foo` inside the template.

 ```php
 // template_that_is_using_foo_variable.php